 cp /home/chuck/pictures/picture.jpg /home/chuck/backup/picture.jpg

-...will make a copy of the file /home/chuck/pictures/picture.jpg in the directory /home/chuck/backup.
-The destination file will also be named picture.jpg.
+...makes a copy of the file /home/chuck/pictures/picture.jpg in the directory /home/chuck/backup.
+The destination file is also named picture.jpg.

 cp ~/pictures/picture.jpg ~/backup/picture.jpg

 ...functions the same as the above command when it is run by chuck.